The Devil's Teardrop

-The Devil's Teardrop is a novel published in 1999, written by author Jeffery Deaver.
-It, like other books of Deaver's, is a suspense-crime novel and contains several plot twists.
-Deaver, whose suspense fiction has been hailed as "a thrill ride between covers" by the Los Angeles Times, imagines a chilling scenario: a killer who is set to strike on the last night of this millennium – and unleash a devastation plot of murder and mayhem.
+The Devil's Teardrop is a 1999 novel by author Jeffery Deaver, first published by Simon & Schuster.
+Like many of Deaver’s works, it is a suspense-crime novel with several plot twists.
+Deaver, whose suspense fiction has been hailed as "a thrill ride between covers" by the Los Angeles Times, imagines a chilling scenario: a killer set unleash a devastating plot of murder and mayhem on the last night of the millennium.
 The devil's teardrop is also a nickname for obsidian.

-It was the basis for the 2010 made-for-TV movie of the same name, starring Tom Everett Scott and Natasha Henstridge.
+It was the basis for the 2010 TV movie of the same name, starring Tom Everett Scott and Natasha Henstridge.

-Synopsis

-From the back cover: New Year's Eve, 1999.
-An early-morning machine-gun attack by the Digger, an emotionless, robotic killer, leaves dozens dead in the Washington D.C. subway system.
-In a message to the mayor's office, a criminal mastermind demands twenty million dollars by midnight or the capital will again be at the mercy of his accomplice.
-But en route to the money drop, the devious extortionist is killed in a freak accident.
-The Digger, without orders to desist, prepares for his midnight massacre.
-With the ransom note as the only evidence, Special Agent Margaret Lukas calls upon Parker Kincaid, a retired FBI agent and top forensic document examiner, to join the manhunt.
-By midnight, they must track down the Digger – or for hundreds, the first moments of the new millennium will be their last moments alive.